HUMBIO 112. Conservation Biology: A Latin American Perspective. 3 Units.

 HUMBIO 164.
 Autism Spectrum Disorder.
 3 Units.

-Abnormal social deficits, language development and repetitive behaviors, are the core symptoms of Autism Spectrum Disorder (ASD), a group of neurodevelopmental disorders that affect about 1% of all children and costs society an estimated $268B annually.
+Deficits in social communication and interaction and repetitive behaviors are the core symptoms of Autism Spectrum Disorder (ASD), a neurodevelopmental disorder that affects about 1% of all children and costs society an estimated $268B annually.
 This interactive seminar course will provide an overview of our understanding of ASD, from genetics through epidemiology, biology and treatment, and the many implications for society, including the principles and problems of diagnosis, its impact upon family and across the lifespan, and controversies regarding its etiology, perception and care.
 Preference given to Seniors.
-Prerequisite: HumBio or Bio core or consent of instructor.
+Prerequisite: Human Biology core, Biology core, or equivalent, or consent of instructor.

 HUMBIO 165.
 Frontiers in Global Mental Health.
 3 Units.